bmann/bmcgarden/_notes/DWeb Vancouver Community Search Engine.md

-I'm prototyping [[Community Search Engines]] by building one for Vancouver.
+I'm prototyping [[Community Search Engine]] by building one for Vancouver.

 ---